-This page contains information about the National Emergency Child Locator Center, which includes how the process is implemented during a disaster.
+This page contains information about the National Emergency Child Locator Center, including how the Center is activated and operates during a disaster.

 THE NATIONAL EMERGENCY CHILD LOCATOR CENTER

-The National Emergency Child Locator Center (NECLC) is operated by the National Center for Missing & Exploited Children and activated during Presidentially-declared disasters.
-Its mission is to assist in reunifying children separated from their parents or legal guardians in the aftermath of a disaster.
-The Center was established in conjunction with the National Emergency Family Registry and Locator System to reunite adults who may have evacuated and become separated due to a major disaster or emergency.
+The National Emergency Child Locator Center (NECLC) is operated by the National Center for Missing & Exploited Children and may be activated through a request to FEMA from a State, Tribe, or Territory during Presidentially-declared disasters.
+Its primary mission is to assist with the reunification of children who have become separated from their parents or legal guardians during a disaster.
+The NECLC was established in conjunction with FEMA's National Emergency Family Registry and Locator System (NEFRLS), which facilitates the voluntary reunification of adults who are separated due to a major disaster or emergency.

 Post Katrina Emergency Management Reform Act (PKEMRA), Public Law 109-295, Section 689c

-- operate a telephone bank and manage calls concerning missing children;
+- operate a call center to manage calls concerning missing and unaccompanied children;

-For more information, contact Suzie Cowie, FEMA Recovery Directorate, Individual Assistance Division, Acting Mass Care Section Chief, at Suzann.Cowie@fema.dhs.gov.
+For more information, contact Mark Tinsman, FEMA Recovery Directorate, Individual Assistance Division, Acting Section Chief, Mass Care-Emergency Assistance.